gatsbyjs/store.gatsbyjs.org/README.md

 If you're a contributor to Gatsby, that means you can get one free item from our store!
 Log in using your GitHub account and we'll give you a discount code good for a t-shirt or socks.

+See [the docs for claiming contributor swag](https://next.gatsbyjs.org/docs/contributor-swag/) for additional details.

 ## Cheap Swag for All

 We sell our swag at pretty close to cost (we round for easy math) and we don’t charge shipping fees.
 Grab a t-shirt or socks and show everyone your favorite blazing fast framework!